 Give your car the finish it deserves

-What is vehicle wrap?
+What is a car wrap?

-A wrap is a large vinyl graphic, which is applied directly over the original paint of a vehicle.
+A car wrap is a large vinyl graphic, which is applied directly over the original paint of a vehicle.
 The resulting effect is mobile advertising that increases your brand’s visibility.
 Similarly, when not used for commercial purposes, it allows you to simply change the colour of your vehicle as well as protect the original paint job from day-to-day damage and wear and tear.

 Secret 1: Plan & prepare

 It is no secret that before you set out to wrap your car you must have a finish in mind.
 It’s why we always encourage an open discussion with our clients to find out their ideal outcome and particular needs.
-It ensures that the necessary time is taken to explore what exactly the purpose of the car wrap will be; protection and preservation of your original paint job or to advertise your business.
+It ensures that the necessary time is taken to explore what exactly the purpose of the car wrapping will be; protection and preservation of your original paint job or to advertise your business.
 This will also give you insights into how to design your wrap and where exactly the graphics will be placed.
-Ultimately, the design is just as important as the application of the car wrap; attention to detail is the name of the game and the go-to solution for avoiding expensive mistakes.
+Ultimately, the design is just as important as the application of the car wrapping; attention to detail is the name of the game and the go-to solution for avoiding expensive mistakes.

 A vehicle wrap can be carried out in one of two ways: